websiteshtml/OSinternals-Research/README.md

 hello

-this is the rulebook
+this is the rulebook for os internals research

-1.  no deleting stuff if its correct information
+1. no deleting correct information
 2. no griefing
-3. i dont care if you make malware but make sure its labelled as malware
+3. you can make malware but have "malware" or "virus" in the name
-4. have fun i guess
+4. have fun

-thank you for reading this and welcome to os internals research
+website is located at